sharperzhou/Tools/README.md

 # Tools

-I will developing small for everyone to use
+I will developing some small tools for everyone to use